 Reading lists are gradually being made available via ORLO, which can provide links to scanned chapters from books, although please bear in mind that not every subject has yet upload information to the site.

 Additional information and links for individual subjects are available via the LibGuides for each subject.

 The fundamental resource for accessing the University’s information resources.
-Use SOLO to search for physical (and so, for the moment, inaccessible) and electronic items, articles and other e-resources.
+Use SOLO to search for physical and electronic items, articles and other e-resources.

 Search and explore the Bodleian's collections on Digital Bodleian, with over 900,000 images of c.16,000 collection items.